Video & Slides, 4.5 CPD Hours

 Elevate your service and ensure quality patient-centred care by strengthening your transition pathway

-Join transition leads, nurses and healthcare professionals to empower your service with practical guidance on preparing, signposting, and streamlining transitions.
+Featuring presentation videos and accompanying slides: Empower your service with practical guidance on preparing, signposting and streamlining transitions.
 Equip yourself with the tools to support families and build confidence in adult services.
-This unique forum will help you strengthen relationships across primary, secondary, and tertiary care, bridging communication gaps and optimising care pathways.
+This unique forum will help you strengthen relationships across primary, secondary and tertiary care, bridging communication gaps and optimising care pathways.

 Transition isn’t a one-time event – it’s a process.
-Attend to enhance communication and deliver high-quality, patient-centred care for our CYP.
+View the course to enhance communication and deliver high-quality, patient-centred care for our CYP.

 Supported by: